Nursery forest plants. Foto: Michael Ekstrand

 Here you find statistics on forest seedlings delivered for planting.
 We publish the results by tree species, method of production and by origin of seedlings and use of plant protection.

 On a yearly basis since 1998 the Swedish Forest Agency make a survey about produced seedlings for usage in Sweden.
 The questionnaire is sent to all companies registered at the Swedish Forest Agency as producers or dealers with seedlings.
-In the questionnaire there are also questions regarding seeds.
 Forest seedlings delivered for planting refers to the plants that have been delivered for use (planting) in Sweden.

-Norway spruce and Scots pine seedlings together constitute 96 percent of the total number of forest seedlings delivered.
-Delivered Lodgepole pine seedlings represent 1.5 percent and larch 1.1 percent.
-Sitka spruce, birch and other seedlings of conifers and broadleaf species each make up less than 0.6 percent of the number of forest seedlings delivered.
+In 2020, Scots pine (54.8 percent) took over the position from Norway spruce (40.9 percent) as the most common tree species among delivered forest plants and continues to increase its share.
+Delivered seedlings of Norway spruce and Scots pine together constitute 96 percent of the total number of delivered forest seedlings for planting.
+Delivered seedlings of Lodgepole pine represent 1.9 percent and larch 1.1 percent.
+Sitka spruce, birch and seedlings of other conifers and broadleaf species each make up less than 0.8 percent of the number of delivered forest seedlings.

 Logotype Official Statistics of Sweden